ricbit/msxjson/README.md

 1.0
 ```

-If the string is greater than 255 chars, then only the first 255 chars will be returned (this is limitation of MSX BASIC).
+If the string length is greater than 255 chars, then only the first 255 chars will be returned (this is limitation of MSX BASIC).

 Errors:
 * Returns `Type mismatch` if `Q$` is not a string.